Skip to main content

 Suitable submissions

-The Editor-in-Chief first examines whether articles are in line with the ‘Focus and Scope’ of the journal.
+The Co-Editors-in-Chief first examines whether articles are in line with the ‘Focus and Scope’ of the journal.
 Articles that do not conform to this requirement are desk-rejected within a week, as it is sometimes necessary to consult other members of the editorial team to determine suitability.
 If the submission is in line with Glossa’s focus and scope, the Editor in Chief will assign it to one of the Associate Editors whose expertise corresponds most to the topic and perspective adopted in the article, and will act as Handling Editor for the submission.
 This procedure applies to research articles and squibs.
 Reviews and review articles are usually evaluated by a member of the Editorial Team without external review.
 All submissions are automatically checked with plagiarism software.

 If a manuscript has previously been submitted elsewhere, the editors of Glossa would like to request that authors provide information about the previous reviewing process and its outcome.
 This provides an opportunity for authors to detail how subsequent revisions have taken into account previous reviews, and why certain reviewer comments were not taken into account.
 Information about the author's previous reviewing experience is to the author's advantage: it often helps the editors select more appropriate reviewers.